-To see a video showing the day the project moved to the new GI ASCO House in April 2012, click here.
+Watch a video showing the day the project moved to the new GI ASCO House in April 2012

 Originally structured as a local CBO, the project is now registered as a Ugandan International NGO called Get Involved with African Street Children (GI ASCO) (reg. no. 9015).
 The project director is Sarah Kelly, a qualified social worker from the UK, and it employs a warden, a newly appointed Ugandan trained social worker, 2 house support workers, a house supervisor, a relief house supervisor and a security guard.
 Local board members include Moses Wambi, a social worker, Rachel Sserwanga, Head of Economics at Kira High School and Rose-Ann Mutimba, a financial administrator.

 We need your help!

 GI ASCO needs as much financial and practical support as possible.
 You can do this in a number of ways – by volunteering in Uganda, fundraising in the UK, sponsoring one of the boys, making a one off cash donation, donating clothes, books, pens or other teaching materials resources or simply telling your family and friends about the project.